THE BEST ONLINE BIKE STORE RANKINGS

 2 – Deep discount.
 Net prices across current model year products are typically 15% to 40% off the MSRP/RRP

 Sales and value-added taxes are added depending on where you are having the product shipped to so while they add to the net price, they aren’t different from one store to the next.

 Many readers also ask about the import costs when they buy at a UK and EU-based online store and have it shipped to the US, Canada, or another non-EU country.
 You want to know what the net price would be of something you buy at the EU-based online store versus what it would cost you if you bought it at an online or physical store in your own country.

 First, because import fees are imposed by customs rather than stores, it’s not something I can use to compare stores.
 Second, because each country imposes import duties and taxes differently, at different rates, only above a certain declared product value, and irregularly or infrequently, it is difficult to include import charges in a rating system even when comparing stores based in one country versus another.

 However, importing gear can be part of what it costs you to buy from a certain store so it’s worth digging into it so you know what it might cost you.

 First, the better online bike stores and places to buy bike parts online work with shippers who have figured out how to work with customs to minimize or avoid charges.
 For example, some stores will break up sales and shipments of high priced items (like your front and rear wheels) or declare shipment values that are below the level that triggers customs involvement.
 You can do this too by keeping the total invoice on the items you purchase on any order below the amount that will trigger import charges.

-Also, some stores use shippers that have processes which move their packages through the system with little interruption.
+Also, some stores use shippers that have processes that move their packages through the system with little interruption.
 Living in the US, I have only ever had one package coming from overseas charged by customs.
 I stopped using that store!